arturcp/portfolio-react/README.md

 where `user` is your digital ocean user and `mydomain` is the ip address of your server or your domain.

 On Digital Ocean, user is usually `root`.
+For now, the IP address is `206.189.67.82`.

 Before you deploy, make sure you build the code to production: